 The COVID-19 pandemic helped uncover the susceptibility of Cozumel Mexico’s cruise ship-dependent economy.
 This stresses the need to further expand Cozumel’s economy, develop more housing and use the Scuba Diving/Snorkeling industry better.
 A down economy over the recent 2 years points to an economy that is not repairing itself.
 Relying on just one industry for inhabitants’ incomes is an unsound proposal.

 A big difference between Cozumel’s economic situation and that of places like Cancun and Puerto Vallarta is that Cozumel does not have a single primary industry that could serve as an alternative for the people in case of an economic downturn.
 Cozumel Mexico is the second-largest cruise ship port in Latin America, with many cruise ships calling at the port daily.
 The cruise ship industry is very important to the economy of Cozumel, Mexico.
 Its high-profit margin can characterize the cruise ship industry in Cozumel, very low unemployment rate (only 3.9% in the most recent available data), and high disposable income per capita compared to other cities in the Caribbean and Mexico.
-In fact, this income is comparable to that of some cities in California.
 However, the cruise ship industry is not immune to the U.S. economy.
-In 2010, the year the last of the cruise ships calling in Cozumel departed for home, the U.S. economy entered a prolonged economic recession.
-In response to this economic downturn, the cruise industry in Cozumel declined.